murraycutforth/PhD-1D-ghostfluidmethod/readme.md

 ## Visualising the results

 Some examples of the output are available in the results folder.
 This currently contains:
-* Single fluid results from all five of Toro's test cases using Godunov's method over a range of different resolutions
+* Single fluid results from all five of Toro's test cases using Godunov/MUSCL-Hancock method over a range of different resolutions
+* Single fluid results from Gaussian density profile advection test case using Godunov/MUSCL-Hancock method over a range of different resolutions
+* Convergence studies for single fluid methods

 ## Citations